j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

-# Advanced plant monitoring
+# Plant monitoring

 In the first chapter, Logic gates were introduced.
-The mini-project programmed a OR gate in Python, and later implemented it onto the TinySpark development board.
+The mini-project programmed an OR gate in Python, and later implemented it onto the TinySpark development board.

 During this mini-project, plant care is of highest regard.
 The _Fictioplantus_[^1], as can be read below, is a very delicate plant from the Botanica Kingdom.
 It requires careful control of both temperature and humidity, as it will grow very poorly when conditions are not right.